RishabhChaudhary/Machine-Learning-Portfolio/README.md

 ### Time series Analysis

-* [Store Sales Forecasting: ](https://github.com/RishabhChaudhary/Data-Science-Portfolio/tree/main/Time-Series/Store-Sales-Forecasting) Forecasting the sales of a store using XGB and LGbm regressor.
+* [Store Sales Forecasting: ](https://github.com/RishabhChaudhary/Data-Science-Portfolio/tree/main/Time-Series/Store-Sales-Forecasting) Forecasting the sales of a store using **XGB** and **LGbm** regressor.
+* [Holt and Beyond: ](Time-Series/energy_consumption.ipynb) Forecasting the Energy Consumption.

 ### Deep Learning

 #### Classification

-* [Gender Classification: ](https://github.com/RishabhChaudhary/Data-Science-Portfolio/tree/main/Deep-Learning/Classification/Gender-Classification) Classifying face images as either belonging to Male(1) class or Female(0) class using Keras and Pytorch
+* [Gender Classification: ](https://github.com/RishabhChaudhary/Data-Science-Portfolio/tree/main/Deep-Learning/Classification/Gender-Classification) Classifying face images as either belonging to Male(1) class or Female(0) class using **Keras**.

 ---

 #### Natural Language Processing
-* [Tweet Sentiment Analysis: ](Deep-Learning/NLP/Tweet-Sentiment-Analysis) Analysing the sentiment from the tweets data to classify if a tweet is abbusive or not using different neural networs: RNN, CNN and LSTM.
+* [Tweet Sentiment Analysis: ](Deep-Learning/NLP/Tweet-Sentiment-Analysis) Analysing the sentiment from the tweets data to classify if a tweet is abbusive or not using different neural networs: **RNN, CNN and LSTM**.

 ---